 Now that we know what a “Peril” is, we need an understanding of the common property insurance forms: Named Peril & Special Form.

 Just as the name suggests, the policy will cover only those perils that are specifically listed (named) in the policy.
-Comparitively speaking, this policy type provides the least amount of actual coverage.
+Comparatively speaking, this policy type provides the least amount of actual coverage.

 In direct contrast to the Named Peril coverage form, the Special Form coverage form provides coverage for ALL Perils unless the policy specifically EXCLUDES coverage.